starship/starship/docs/ru-RU/config/README.md

 ## Dotnet

-Модуль `dotnet` показывает соответствующую версию .NET Core SDK для текущего каталога. Если SDK был закреплен в текущей директории, будет показана закрепленная версия. В противном случае модуль отображает последнюю установленную версию SDK.
+The `dotnet` module shows the relevant version of the .NET Core SDK for the current directory.
+If the SDK has been pinned in the current directory, the pinned version is shown.
+Otherwise the module shows the latest installed version of the SDK.

 This module will only be shown in your prompt when one or more of the following files are present in the current directory: